panther-labs/panther/docs/gitbook/operations/advanced-setup/configuring-custom-domains.md

 Now that you have a domain registered, you need to get a certificate for it.

   1. Navigate to the [ACM](https://console.aws.amazon.com/acm/home) console on AWS.
 Be sure you are in the same region that Panther was deployed in.
-  2. Select either `Request a certificate` or `Import a certificate`, depending on your preferred workflow.
+  2. Click either `Request a certificate` or `Import a certificate`, depending on your preferred workflow.
 In this example, we will be going through the `Request a certificate` workflow.
 If you are using a private CA, you will need to follow the `Import a certificate`  workflow.
-  3. Make sure the `Request a public certificate` option is selected and press `Request a certificate`.
+  3. Make sure the `Request a public certificate` option is selected and click `Request a certificate`.
-  4. Enter the name of the domain registered above, and select `Next`.
+  4. Enter the name of the domain registered above, and click `Next`.
-  5. Select either `DNS Validation` or `Email validation`.
+  5. Click either `DNS Validation` or `Email validation`.
 In this example, we will use `Email validation`.
-Select the `Next` button.
+Click the `Next` button.
   6. Optionally add tags.
-Adding the tag `appliation:panther` will help group this certificate with the rest of the Panther product.
-When you are done adding tags, select the `Review` button.
+Adding the tag `Application:Panther` will help group this certificate with the rest of the Panther product.
+When you are done adding tags, click the `Review` button.
-  7. Verify everything looks correct, then select the `Confirm and request` button.
+  7. Verify everything looks correct, then click the `Confirm and request` button.
   8. You will receive an email shortly requesting verification of the certificate, with a link to a verify button that will confirm the certificate.
   9. After verifying the certificate request, you will see the status of the certificate switch from `Pending validation` to `Issued`.
 Be sure to note down the ARN of the newly created certificate for the next step.